 If you are diagnosed with cancer, your doctor may perform a baseline DEXA scan before and during treatment in order to monitor your bone health.
 Based on the results, your doctor will determine if measures should be taken to help prevent bone loss.

 The quick and painless scan uses low levels of X-rays to measure bone mineral density.
-You will lie on a table for 15-20 minutes as it scans the entire skeleton or specific points on the body such as the spine or hip.
-Once the scan is complete, the results are comprised of two different scores:
+You will lie on a table for 15-20 minutes as your entire skeleton and/or specific points on the body, such as the spine or hip, are scanned.
+Once the scan is complete, the results are composed of two different scores:

 T-Score: The difference between your bone density and that of an average healthy person.
 This score is used to determine your risk of breaking a bone.